nileshk147/currency-exchange/README.md

 ## Running The Frontend

 To the application please follow the following step:- 1).
-Run the commant 'npm install' to install all the dependency 2).
+Run the commant 'npm install' to install all the dependency.
+2).
 After installing all the dependecy, please run
    "ng serve"
-   after the compilation you will be able to run the project on 'http://localhost:4200';
+   after the compilation you will be able to run the project on 'http://localhost:4200'.